In last week’s article, I offered the ‘Simple Plan for Respect.’ The key points covered were:

 Failure Philosophy: “I won’t let my kids talk to me that way.”

-I received an email which is reflective of the struggle many parents have with the simple plan.
+I received an email that is reflective of the struggle many parents have with the simple plan.
 This is also a pointer to why the simple plan works so well for some, yet others abandon it.

 One mom wrote: “Dr. Cale, I can’t just walk away from disrespect.
 I’m sorry.
 I just won’t let my kids talk to me that way!
 If I have to remind them a thousand times a day…I won’t stop!
 I will not tolerate that in my home.
 They will get it eventually.”

 There are multiple problems with this very well-intended approach.
-She means well, and has a strong value system she wants to support.
+She means well and has a strong value system she wants to support.
 If she happens to have very compliant, easy children then this approach may not look that bad.
 They may comply well before she reaches her 1,000 times a day.
 However, the more typical teenager, and the strong-willed child, will need a more precise plan.

 The first problem is that this philosophy reflects a very strong personalized approach, where I am taking personally my child’s ‘in the moment’ response and FEEL compelled to respond.
 My very response will likely reflect disrespect for their disrespect.
 We model what we don’t want…in the moment of getting what we don’t want.